flickgroup/photonpilot/README.md

 ## Installation
 The package can be installed by either running
-    1. pip install photonpilot
+    * pip install photonpilot
-Or by running
-    2. python setup.py install
+    * python setup.py install

 ## License
 The project is distributed under the GNU license